 Once the family realizes a loved one has become addicted to Xanax, an excellent place to begin is a confrontation with the help of a trained interventionist.
 An interventionist has received training to assist families in determining the best possible timing for intervention, and help each person rehearse exactly what they will say.
 The interventionist can then help the family find the best treatment program.

 The idea is to help the person addicted understand the consequences of the addiction for the family.
 We believe it is important to discuss the value of a formal program for detoxification.
-Detox is the best possible place for treatment due to medical supervision.
+Detox is the best possible place for access of treatment due to medical supervision.
 The time the individual spends in detox will enable their body to eliminate the toxins left by the drug.
 The result is a clear mind and a clean slate.

 Once the individual has completed the detox program, any mental illness will be diagnosed by medical professionals.
 Underlying illnesses are often contributing factors to addiction.
 There are facilities specializing in the treatment of more than one disorder